The Basics about this Disease

 • Presence of blood in the stools

 • Urinalysis: Excessive protein or presence of red blood cells may indicate inflammation of the kidneys.
-Your doctor may use this test to help diagnosis EGPA, and to monitor the kidneys during and after treatment.
+Your doctor may use this test to help diagnose EGPA, and to monitor the kidneys during and after treatment.

 • Tissue biopsy: This surgical procedure removes a small tissue sample from an affected vessel or organ, which is examined under a microscope for signs of inflammation or tissue damage.

-• Imaging studies: X-rays and computed tomography (CT) scans may reveal changes in your lungs or sinuses that are characteristic of EGPA, such as nasal and sinus polyps.
+• Imaging studies: X-rays and computed tomography scans may reveal changes in your lungs or sinuses that are characteristic of EGPA, such as nasal and sinus polyps.

-The medications used to treat EGPA have potentially serious side effects, such as lowering your body’s ability to fight infection, and potential bone loss (osteoporosis), among others.
-Therefore, it’s important to see your doctor for regular checkups.
+Therefore, it is important to see your doctor for regular checkups.
 Medications may be prescribed to offset side effects.
 Infection prevention is also very important.
 Talk to your doctor about getting a flu shot, pneumonia vaccination, and/or shingles vaccination, which can reduce your risk of infection.

 Even with effective treatment, relapses are common for individuals with EGPA.
 If your initial symptoms return or you develop new ones, report them to your doctor as soon as possible.
 Regular doctor visits and ongoing monitoring of lab and imaging tests are important in detecting relapses early.